Back to hub

 What to do when a meme feels satisfyingly accurate

-What real description feels like
+What real description sounds like

-Good personality content sounds like this: 'Many ENFPs struggle with following through on long projects because their attention naturally branches.'
-Bad personality content sounds like this: 'ENFPs are chaotic scatterbrains.'
-The difference is not subtle once you look for it.
+Good personality content sounds like this: "Many ENFPs struggle to follow through on long projects because their attention naturally branches."
+Bad personality content sounds like this: "ENFPs are chaotic scatterbrains."
+Once you've heard the difference once, you can't unhear it.
 The first describes a tendency.
-The second describes an identity.
+The second hands someone an identity and walks off.

 #personality#stereotypes#memes#MBTI#Enneagram